-1. When I conduct a search, I found many letters on the same subject or I found two letters which contradict each other.
-Which letter is right?
+1. When I conduct a search, I found many informal interpretations on the same subject or I found two informal interpretations which contradict each other.
+Which informal interpretation is right?

 2. The searchable text version disagrees with the original scanned version.
 Which is correct?

 Although all documents were proofread before being placed on the web page, the difficulty in reading some of the documents may have produced some transcription errors.
 If the writing is readable on the PDF version, that should supercede any contradictory language in the text version.
-Please report any discrepancies to Robert Jones at (202) 326-2740.
+Please report any discrepancies by email to email@example.com.

 3. The PDF version is very difficult to read.
 Is there a better copy?

 No. Many of the original documents are old and very difficult to read.
 We have tried to provide the best image available.

 4. The redaction makes the informal interpretations incomprehensible.
 What do I do?